The best photography insurance of 2023

 Q: What does photography insurance cover?

 What photography insurance covers will vary wildly across plans and providers.
 Photography insurance is a blanket term that can be interchangeable with business insurance.
 Some basic policies cater to photography professionals more than others.
-Still, the same coverage that comes with a photography insurance policy is very similar to small business insurance policies.
+Still, the same coverage that comes with a photography insurance policy is very similar to insurance policies.

 Specific areas of coverage for photography professionals might include equipment coverage tailored to the unique nature of imaging equipment, advertising injury for when an “extra” in your shoot decides to sue for financial compensation, or even errors & omissions for then a photography contract isn’t fulfilled to the letter.